jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

   }
 ```

 In other words, Sacado is putting things into namespace `std`.
-The
+The functions it
-functions it is putting there are functions that have been defined by the
+is putting there are functions that have been defined by the C99 standard but
-C99 standard but that didn't make it into the C++98 standard before; some
+that didn't make it into the C++98 standard before; some of them are widely
-of them are widely used.
-The problem is that these functions were later
-added to the C++0x (now C++11) standard and so if your compiler is new
+used.
+The problem is that these functions were later added to the standard and
-enough (e.g. GCC 4.5 and later) then the compiler's C++ standard library
+so if your compiler is new enough (e.g. GCC 4.5 and later) then the compiler's
-already contains these functions.
-Adding them again in this file then
+C++ standard library already contains these functions.
+Adding them again in this
-yields errors of the kind
+file then yields errors of the kind
 ```
 /home/.../trilinos-10.4.2/include/Sacado_cmath.hpp: In function 'float std::acosh(float)':
 /home/.../trilinos-10.4.2/include/Sacado_cmath.hpp:41:16: error: redefinition of 'float std::acosh(float)'